rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/01_Obtain_Data.md

 <img src="../img/data/fasterq.png" "width="700">

 - The result will be four items in History
-  - Log: containing information about the total reads downloaded
+  - Log: information about the total reads downloaded
   - Other data: Empty, but can contain experiment metadata
   - Single-end data: Empty, since this experiment has no single-end files
   - Paired-end data: Two files